An ultrafast plenoptic-camera system for high-resolution 3D particle tracking in unsegmented scintillators: Methods

 The components of the plenoptic camera model include: the \mla, parametrised as an array of thin lenses or as an array of pinholes with constant same pitch; the parameters of the \mla thin-lens model, including the diameter ($D_{\mu}$) and the lateral position ($L_{\mu}$) of each \microlens; and the distance between the \mla and the sensor planes ($B$) and the focal length of the \mla ($f_{MLA}$).
 The geometry of the \mla accounts for the insensitive areas between adjacent \microlens{es}.
 All the \microlens{es} have the same diameter and focal length.
 The \mainlens is modelled with the thick-lens equation, which includes its diameter ($D_{L}$), the position of the two principal planes ($P_1$ and $P_2$), and the focal length $f_L$.
 This model can be easily converted to that of a thin lens if the two parallel principal planes coincide.

-The simulation of the SPAD array sensors was based on the parameters of SwissSPAD2~\cite{SwissSPAD2Ulku2019}.
+The simulation of the SPAD array sensors was based on the parameters of SwissSPAD2~\cite{Ulku_2019_A_512_x}.
 The pixel active and dead areas of the SPAD array were simulated as designed, thus with a geometrical fill factor.
 The photon detection efficiency (PDP) was simulated as a binomial efficiency following the corresponding wavelength spectrum.
 The DCR was also cross-checked against measurements performed in our laboratory, and where explicitly mentioned, extrapolated to a future, realistic performance.
 The timestamp of each pixel can be simulated in either self-trigger or gate mode.

-The positions and the relative distances of the optical objects were adjusted to reflect the configuration of the PLATON prototype (see Sec.~\ref{sec:results-postprocessing} and \ref{sec:results-calibration}) or that of an optimised PLATON detector (see Sec.~\ref{sec:results-platon-nu}).
-Although this model appears rather simple, it accurately reproduces the actual resolution of the PLATON prototype.
+The positions and the relative distances of the optical objects were adjusted to reflect the configuration of the PLATON-prototype (see Sec.~\ref{sec:results-postprocessing} and \ref{sec:results-calibration}) or that of an optimised PLATON detector (see Sec.~\ref{sec:results-platon-nu}).
+Although this model appears rather simple, it accurately reproduces the actual resolution of the PLATON-prototype.